RabeCorvo/TTA_Python_Projects/README.md

 Python Projects

-These are some small projects I made using Python
+These are some projects I made using Python

 Projects: